by Arthur Worsley

 Stop Working Harder Review

-Stop Working Harder is FASTER TO MASTER’s very own ultimate productivity primer – a practical, no-nonsense guide to basic, day-to-day productivity; the kind of everyday skills that you wish someone taught you in school.
+Stop Working Harder is The Art of Living’s very own ultimate productivity primer – a practical, no-nonsense guide to basic, day-to-day productivity; the kind of everyday skills that you wish someone taught you in school.

 How do you cut down distractions?
 How do you work out what to do next?
 How do you prioritise?
 What’s the best way to deal with emails?
 Or use your calendar?
 Or run meetings?
 Or name files?
 Or get organised?
 Or stop procrastinating?